That was ugly: Mariners lose 3rd straight as pitchers, especially Bryan Shaw, get pounded

 From there, Shaw would face six more batters, allowing either a walk or a hit with four more runs scoring before getting Semien to make his second out of the inning with a flyout to right field.

-A total of 14 batters came the plate in the top of the 5th.
+A total of 14 batters came the plate in the top of the fifth.
 There were eight hits, driving in seven runs with a passed ball for another run.
-Semien made the second and third out of the inning.
-Shaw pitched 1/3 of an inning allowing four runs on five hits with two walks.
+Semien made the second and third outs of the inning.
+Sheffield was charged with four of those runs.
+He was credited with 4 2/3 innings pitched.

+Shaw pitched 1/3 of an inning, allowing four runs on five hits with two walks.
 He threw 28 pitches with 15 strikes.

-In four appearances with the Mariners, Shaw has pitched 3 1/3 innings, allowing 10 earned runs on 10 hits with four walks.
-Of the 28 pitches Shaw threw, he didn’t get one swing and miss.
-Of the 92 pitches he’s thrown this season, he has five swings and misses.
+In four appearances with the Mariners, Shaw has pitched 3 1/3 innings, allowing 10 earned runs (a 27.00 ERA) on 10 hits with four walks and a hit batter.
+Of the 28 pitches Shaw threw against the A’s, he didn’t get one swing and miss.
+Of the 92 pitches he’s thrown this season, he has a total of five swings and misses.
+That just doesn’t work for a reliever.

+Seattle signed Shaw just before opening day as a free agent after he was released by the Rockies despite having one year remaining on his 3-year, $27 million contract.

+He had a forgettable two seasons with the Rockies where he posted a plus-5.00 ERA and looked nothing like the reliever he was in Cleveland where he’d posted a 3.11 ERA and 8.4 strikeouts per nine innings in 387 appearances over five seasons.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.